 During my years working with accommodation management system, I met some customers who prefer to stick with Static pricing.
 They simply don't want to change their prices through the whole year.
 But the fact is that those customers are mostly working with travel agencies and selling pre-agreed prices all the time.
 Or property managers think that there is no need for price change during the season, so they keep same rates sometimes for years.

 Dynamic pricing also can be called as real-time pricing because you are adjusting your rates based on market demand and other factors.
 It requires a lot of planning and forecasting.
 Hoteliers have to foresee their prices for at least one year ahead.
-This doesn’t mean that prices, once entered into the management system, can’t change - quite opposite.
+This doesn’t mean that prices, once entered into the property management software, can’t change - quite opposite.
 The beauty of dynamic pricing is hiding in its’ name.
 You have to review your given prices, adjust them based on unplanned circumstances and other factors.

 What are the factors that you should take into consideration when planning your rates?